 (Address: D103 Purva Sunshine, Sarjapur Road, Kaikondrahalli, Bangalore 560035)

-I work as a Catalyst in two areas: innovation and mindfulness.
-Innovation is about creative responses to a perceived challenge.
-Mindfulness is about perceptual clarity.
+I work as a Catalyst in three areas: design thinking, strategic innovation and mindfulness.

 Mindfulness: Since 2015, I have been facilitating workshops on “Mindfulness on the go”.
 In this workshop, we explore mindfulness as an investigation and something that can happen “on the go” – in the bus, while waiting for an elevator, in the grocery store, or even in the middle of an argument.
-It is not aligned with any one teaching or religion or sect.
+It is not aligned with any teaching or religion or sect.
 A podcast series on "Mindfulness on the go", a result of a collaboration between my wife, Gauri and I, is available here.

-The seed of this interest was sown in mid 90s, when I got introduced to spirituality literature by my Dad while I was in graduate school.
+The seed of this interest was sown in the mid 90s when I got introduced to spirituality literature by my Dad while I was in graduate school.
 Since then talks/writings/interviews from Jiddu Krishnamurti, David Bohm, Nisargadatta Maharaj, Ramana Maharshi, Eckhart Tolle have resonated deeply within.
 I have also participated in Vipassana silent retreats designed by S. N. Goenka.